yxuco/fabric-operation/gcp/README.md

 gcloud auth login
 gcloud projects list
 ```
 Select your Google account in a pop-up browser window to login to Google Cloud.
-The second command should list the project that we created on using the GCP Console.
+The second command should list the project that we created using the GCP Console.
+Note that `gcloud` stores config data in `$HOME/.config/gcloud`.

 ## Start GKE cluster
 Edit [env.sh](./env.sh) to upldate `GCP_PROJECT` to the name of the project created above or any existing project, and then create and start the GKE cluster with all defaults: